fustilio/wayfarer/ARCHITECTURE.md

     * **As Emily,** **I want "My Travel Notes" to organize my notes by location and date**, so I can easily find notes from specific places and time periods.
     * **As Emily,** **I want to be able to search my "My Travel Notes" by keywords**, so I can quickly find information on specific topics I learned about during my travels.
     * **As Emily,** when visiting a museum with poor internet connectivity, **I need "Panel Capture" and "My Travel Notes" to work offline**, so I can still capture information and access my notes without interruption.
-    * **As Emily,** after a trip, **I want to upload photos from my camera roll to the "Past Itinerary" feature**, so I can visualize my journey on a map.
-    * **As Emily,** **I want the app to automatically extract GPS location data from my photos and plot them on a map in "Past Itinerary"**, so I can see where I took each photo.
-    * **As Emily,** **I want to be able to add notes and descriptions to each photo in "Past Itinerary"**, so I can remember the context and details of each moment.
-    * **As Emily,** **I want to be able to view my "Past Itinerary" as a timeline or a map**, so I can easily recount my trip and see the route I took.

 **3.2.
 Feature Set: Authentic Cultural Immersion (For Ben)**